max2play/webinterface/README.md

  - no need to ssh to your device any more
  - Plugin configuration to add new features and customize navigation
  - custom CSS and logo possible
- - easy to use even for non-programmers
+ - easy to use even for non-programmers (configure mount-points, samba-shares, start/stop programs)
+ - responsive layout - optimized for mobile devices
  - adds plug & play to existing audio/video-player releases

 HOW TO INSTALL